ctrlfaith/ctrlfaith/README.md

 I am especially interested in how **development** and **testing** work together to improve quality and maintainability.

-Currently interning as a **Software Tester** at LEXNETIX CO., LTD., where I work on Manual Testing for PDPA-related Web Applications across Dev and UAT environments.
-My background in Full-Stack Development helps me understand systems from both a Developer and Tester perspective.
+Currently interning as a **Software Tester** at **LEXNETIX CO., LTD.**, gaining hands-on experience in Manual Testing and QA on PDPA-related Web Applications across Dev and UAT environments.

-I prioritize thoroughness and a systematic approach in my work, and I enjoy turning ideas into products that feel fast, stable, and easy to extend.
+My background in **Full-Stack Development** helps me understand systems from both a Developer and Tester perspective — focusing on correctness, clarity, and building things that feel fast, stable, and easy to extend.

 ---